openhab/website/blog/2023-07-23-openhab-4-0-release.md

 Therefore, please have a look at the [**release notes**](https://github.com/openhab/openhab-distro/releases/tag/4.0.0) and check out the following highlights.

+## Open openHAB to thousands of free new icons

+### New icon sources available

+In addition to the icons already provided via the openHAB server (classic icon set + custom user icons), you have now an easy access for your items and sitemap elements to the [Material icons](https://fonts.google.com/icons?icon.set=Material+Icons), [Framework7 icons](https://framework7.io/icons/) and [over 150,000 icons provided by Iconify](https://icon-sets.iconify.design/).

+Main UI supports all these icon sources while Basic UI currently supports all of them except the Framework7.
+Note that the iconify option requires Internet connectivity on the client to access the external API.
+The WEB browser will cache the retrieved icons to limit the requests and speed up the rendering.
+Basic UI provides a setting to enable this option which is disabled by default.

+Dynamic icons based on the item state remains a feature only available with the openHAB icon sets.

+For more details including the new category/icon syntax, please read [this page in the openHAB documentation](https://next.openhab.org/docs/configuration/items.html#icons).

+### Managing your icon color

+You can now control the icon color associated with any user interface element of a sitemap using the "iconcolor" parameter.
+The syntax and capabilities behind this parameter are the same as for the "labelcolor" and "valuecolor" parameters, which means you can define multiple conditions leading to different colors.

+This is not possible with icons from the classic icon set because these icons have a hard-coded color palette, but it is possible with icons from other icon sources and with added user SVG icons containing "currentColor" as the fill color.
+Basic UI supports this color feature for openHAB icons only if an option is enabled.
+Color support for other icon sources is supported by default.

+For more details, please read [this page in the openHAB documentation](https://next.openhab.org/docs/ui/sitemaps.html#label-value-and-icon-colors).

+### Icons provided by bindings

+A binding can now make specific icons related to channels available to the user, especially when no appropriate category/icon is available in the classic icon set.
+Few bindings have already integrated this feature, for example the [OpenUV binding](https://www.openhab.org/addons/bindings/openuv/).

 ## Core Runtime Enhancements

 ## UI Enhancements